hoopsurfer/pdx/installX872.md

 Mar 16 19:53:15 raspberrypi kernel: usb 2-2: SerialNumber: DD564198838D9
 Mar 16 19:53:15 raspberrypi kernel: scsi host0: uas
 Mar 16 19:53:15 raspberrypi kernel: scsi 0:0:0:0: Direct-Access     NVME                      0208 PQ: 0 ANSI: 6
 ```

 Which shows it is using USB Attached Storage or UAS for communication.
-It turns out that UAS is not as compatible with USB devices as we would like so there are quirks we can setup in the boot command by adding`usb-storage.quirks=152d:0583:u` which is supposed to tune the kernel to use the best options for a specific adapter.
+If you have compatibility issues you may need to enable quirks in the boot command by adding`usb-storage.quirks=152d:0583:u` which is supposed to tune the kernel to use the best options for a specific adapter.
 In this case it disables UAS.
 It's not clear to me if this is needed at this point, but it does reduce performance and while the information is here, I am not using this myself.

 Speaking of journals and the journalctl command, there is a very useful feature of this subsystem that enables looking at old boot logs which can be especially helpful.
 I would suggest at this point you enable that feature with `sudo nano /etc/systemd/journald.conf` and uncomment the storage configuration line in `[Journal]` so it says `Storage=persistent` which allows you to look at previous logs.
 Once you have rebooted, for example to look at the log from the previous boot use `journalctl -b -1` to look at any messages.